From Monolith to Composition — Simplifying AppContext

 );

-}Adding or removing a provider is now a one-line change to an array — no JSX nesting to untangle.
-The auto-generated displayName means React DevTools shows the full provider chain for debugging.
+}Adding or removing a provider is now a one-line change to an array, with no JSX nesting to untangle.
+The auto-generated displayName means React DevTools shows the full provider chain when you're debugging.

 The Results